Péter Erdő: Romani people

 Erdő has written about the special socio-economic conditions of the Romani people and has openly wondered about the correct way to evangelize them.

 Church in Hungary

 Erdő has focused on Hungary's need to restore its faith and hope, while celebrating Midnight Mass at St. Stephen's Basilica in Budapest, to mark the Christmas holiday.
 He has signaled some disagreement with the Orban government on other issues, supporting the separation of church and state.

 Canon Law

 In his 1989 monograph, Ministerium, munus et officium in Codice Iuris canonici, he argued that the three Latin terms, ministerium, munus and officium, had distinct meanings in the Code of Canon Law promulgated by Pope John Paul II in 1983.

 2025 conclave

 Erdő gained significant support and was the favored choice of conservative politicians and networks.
-He was generally considered to be predominantly supported by conservative commentators and theological traditionalists in the United States, Hungarian Prime Minister Viktor Orban and additionally enjoyed positive relations with the Orthodox churches and the Russian government.
+He was generally considered to be predominantly supported by conservative commentators and theological traditionalists in the United States, Hungarian Prime Minister Viktor Orban and additionally enjoyed positive relations with the Eastern Orthodox Church and the Russian government.